bitemlabs/spell/README.md

 ;; => [5 6]
 ```

-(For Clojure/JVM you can call `s/tlet` directly; for CLJS, require the macro namespace as above—same pattern as in the `defnt` example.)
+(For Clojure/JVM you can call `s/tlet` directly; for CLJS, require the macro namespace as above—same pattern as in the `tdefn` example.)

 ### Gotchas